raffycastlee/marcyannotes/README.md

 # Welcome to **marcyannotes**!

-This is a fork of the handbook with added annotations by me (Raffy)!
+This is a fork of the handbook with added daily Code Challenge notes and (my, Raffy's) answers!

 [gitbook](https://raffycastlee.gitbook.io/marcyannotes)